contains the active ingredient escitalopram oxalate

 any recent attempts of self-harm

-increase in aggressive behaviour, irritability, or any other unusual changes in behaviour or mood.
+increase in aggressive behaviour, irritability, or any other unusual changes in behaviour

 If you become pregnant while taking Loxalate, tell your doctor immediately.